 For the after race BBQ on Saturdays we need for two sailing members to cook the BBQ.
 Helpers in the canteen will do the food preparation, you just have to manage the set up, cooking, serving and cleaning up.
 This will be from about 4.30 pm to about 6 pm.
 Make sure you check the roster and if you aren’t available, you need to swap with someone else.

-A copy of the BBQ roster is attached below and will also be up on notice boards at the club.
+A copy of the BBQ roster will also be up on notice boards at the club.

 Sailing day rosters